-The Investment Manager ensures that not more than 20% of the Cell's net assets at the point of investment are invested in any one company whilst the net assets of the Cell are less than £20 million and not more than 10% when the net assets of the Cell exceed £20 million.
-The Investment Manager will also ensure that no more than 10% of the Cell's net assets, at the time of making the investment, will be held in unlisted companies.
+The Investment Manager ensures that not more than 20% of the Cell's net assets are invested in any one company whilst the net assets of the Cell are less than £20 million and not more than 10% when the net assets of the Cell exceed £20 million, at the time of making the investment.
+The Investment Manager also ensures that not more than 10% of the Cell's net assets, at the time of making the investment, are held in unlisted companies.